kayahr/xgalaga-js/README.md

 feature is not available (IE7 and IE8 for example) then standard HTML elements are used for drawing all the sprites.

-You can play it right here:
+You can play the game right here:

 [PLAY XGALAGA JS!](http://kayahr.github.com/xgalaga-js/)